samus42/shattered-throne-solo/part3-ogre.md

 ## Why it's not straightforward
 ### Getting Checkmated
 While the Eastern Wizard isn't usually too bad.
 It will sometimes comes into the Alley the same time the Southern Wizard comes to it's eastmost point.
 You're pretty much checkmated at this point.
 There is nowhere to run as the Ogre is waiting for you to break cover.
-Your best best is to unload into a Wizard and try to get it to duck back into cover while dodging left and right.
+Your best bet is to unload into a Wizard and try to get it to duck back into cover while dodging left and right.
 A Titan wall might save you here though.

 ### The @#$%ing Ogre
 His boops can just start pinning you, and push you into a firing lane for the Taken to finish you off.
 And the Ogre will ALWAYS stay right on top of you.
 It does not wander off, it does not get peckish and want a snack.
 It wants to kill you.
 Now.

 If you get hit by the Ogre, your best defense is to jump.
 The Ogre will continue to shoot below you, then track you up high as you're dropping.
 You should be able to get back into cover.
 But you always want to make sure you're hugging it, any daylight and the Ogre will blow you out into the open.

 Oh, and in DPS, the Ogre will dance.
 And it might start with a bopping stream to completely knock you around.
-And the Axion Bolts explode when you shoot them causing you more damage.
+And the Axion Bolts explode when you shoot them causing you more damage if they're close.

 ### Getting Checkmated Part 2
 The Taken Goblins can fill the Alley with invincible snipers, and there isn't anything you can do about it.
 You'll need to run from cover to cover and hope the snipers decide to break away.